-The 2021 budget for insurance claims costs and deductibles (both internal and external) was established at \$400,000.
-The costs of the SIR program reflect that, at the end of the fourth quarter, \$111,455.56 or 27.86% of this budget has been expended.
+The 2022 budget for insurance claims costs and deductibles (both internal and external) was established at \$400,000.
+The costs of the SIR program reflect that, at the end of the first quarter, \$54,646.44 or 13.66% of this budget has been expended.
 This does not include any allowance for outstanding and/or unresolved claims or reserves that have been established by the insurer for larger claims.
-It also excludes approximately \$146,622.49 in costs related to claims for which reimbursement through subrogation is being sought.
+It also excludes costs related to claims for which reimbursement through subrogation is being sought.
+Staff will be better prepared to provide this amount, once a more thorough review of the 2021 financial information has been complete.

 The SIR is used to fund the costs incurred in settling claims administered internally, as well as payment of deductibles.
 This source of funding avoids significant negative variances affecting the annual operating budget, due to unusual and costly events, which are typically not expected as part of the day-to-day business.
 Without such a source of funding, there would be major fluctuations in the annual expenditures incurred within the various operating divisions, as well as challenges in defining, monitoring and managing "normal" operations.
-The SIR has a projected balance of approximately \$1,146,600 at the end of 2021.
+The SIR has a projected balance of approximately \$1,146,500 at the start of 2022.
 This balance includes an accrual for outstanding claims currently in litigation or under investigation totalling just in excess of \$1,607,400.
-Staff is aware that as of December 31, 2021, the total of the accrual is greater than the total of the reserve; however, this represents a worst case scenario.
+Staff are aware that as of December 31, 2021, the total of the accrual is greater than the total of the reserve; however, this represents a worst case scenario.
 It is not anticipated that these amounts will be fully realized and staff continue to diligently monitor these claims and reduce the accrual amounts once pleadings identify which allocations are being pursued (retain accrued value) or dismissed (reduce accrued values).
 Staff will initiate a strategy to address this if it any point it becomes an undesired financial risk.